Batcave: Batman

-Early appearances
+Early animation

 The Bat-Cave was first seen in animation in episodes of The Batman/Superman Hour, Super Friends, and The New Adventures of Batman.
 In these cartoons, the Batcomputer is present as usual.
 The voice of the Batcomputer was portrayed by Lou Scheimer in The New Adventures of Batman.

 DC Animated Universe

-Batman: The Animated Series

-In the Batman: The Animated Series episode "Beware the Gray Ghost", the Batcave is revealed to be an exact replica of the lair used by the Gray Ghost, a fiction-within-fiction character and idol to Bruce Wayne.
-There's also an exhibit of a collection of the Gray Ghost merchandise Bruce Wayne has collected since childhood.
-The Batcave gets introduced in this series as a large cavern.
-Bats are seen flying freely in the cave, with large naturally elevated platforms on which Robin practices his balance.
-Batman's numerous crime-fighting vehicles are seen parked in an adjacent compartment to the Batcave, with an adjoining not-so-secret subterranean garage which stores Bruce Wayne's mammoth collection of vintage and luxury cars.
+In the Batman: The Animated Series episode "Beware the Gray Ghost", the Batcave is revealed to be a replica of the lair used by the Gray Ghost, a film character and Bruce's idol.
+Bats are seen flying freely in the cave, with large naturally elevated platforms on which Robin practices balance.
+Batman's numerous crime-fighting vehicles are seen parked in an adjacent compartment to the Batcave, with an adjoining subterranean garage which stores Bruce Wayne's car collection.

 In the episode "Almost Got 'Im", Two-Face uses a giant penny in an attempt to either crush Batman or kill him from the impact, depending on whichever side the giant coin landed on.
-Batman managed to free himself from the coin by slicing open the ropes.
+Batman frees himself by slicing open the ropes.
 While telling the story of this to other Batman villains, Two-Face commented that Batman got to keep the giant coin.

 Several entrances to the cave are seen throughout the series.
 In early episodes, Batman is seen using an elevator that is accessed through a secret door hidden behind a bookcase.
 In later episodes, he is seen using the classic grandfather clock entrance from the comics.
 In certain episodes, the clock-entrance is opened by setting the hands of the clock the time Bruce's parents were killed, while in The New Batman Adventures, Batman Beyond, and Justice League, the pendulum is pulled from behind the face of the clock to unlock the entrance.

-The New Batman Adventures

 In the episode "Mean Seasons" from The New Batman Adventures, Batman and Batgirl fight a giant mechanical T-Rex.
 The comic book tie-in to the Justice League Batman – Batman Adventures #12 – features a short called "The Hidden Display" which tells how a young Dick Grayson persuades Batman into keeping a robot T-Rex early on his career, which eventually leads to the Trophy Room of the Cave.
 Either one of these tales could be how the animated Batman obtained the dinosaur.
 An extensive training area allows Barbara Gordon to take on robots as part of her training.